Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Detailed Design

 \section{Detailed Design}

-In this section, we describe the algorithm used by \name to statically merge paths in a program in order to accelerate DSE of that program.
-We describe the symbolic variable analysis used for identifying symbolic branches in the program, the dead code insertion phase used for making the computation sequences within {\em if-then-else} statements identical, and the final code generation phase used for eliminating branches that are expensive for DSE to explore.
+In this section, we describe the transformation used by \name (referred to as \name transformation) to statically merge paths to accelerate the DSE of that program.
+We illustrate the extra code insertion phase used to make the instruction sequences within \code{if-then-else} statements identical and the final code generation phase used to eliminate expensive branches for DSE to explore.
+Also, we define and provide a proof sketch for the failure-preserving property of the transformation and describe a system for detecting new failures introduced by it.
+Finally, we discuss the static analysis used to find the symbolic branches (\ie branch condition depends on a symbolic variable) in the program.